Beryl-Jingxin/update_new_linelists/README.md

+# Update New Linelists
-# Upload files to exoweb server
+Upload files to exoweb server
+Update  new line lists to ExoMol website